isaacnmm/pestpolicy-hugo2XX/content/posts/what-is-an-oboe/index.md

 ##  History of theoboe

 Oboehistory & oboemusic The oboe began its life in the middle Ages like a Shan.
 The oboe holds a long history.
-Early pictorial examples of a double
-- reed instrument that resemble the oboe were discovered in Samaria dating back to 2800 BC.
+Early pictorial examples of a double-reed instrument that resemble the oboe were discovered in Samaria dating back to 2800 BC.

-Under the reign of arts benefactor Louis XIV, 3 names stand out that were to play a critical role in the development of the oboe: these were (1) the virtuous woodwind player of **Michelle Philidor**, (2) the composer **Lully** and (3) the family of instrument makers
+Under the reign of arts benefactor Louis XIV, 3 names stand out that were to play a critical role in the development of the oboe: these were (1) the virtuous woodwind player of **Michelle Philidor**, (2) the composer **Lully** and (3) the family of instrument makers - **Hotter**.
-- **Hotter**.
 It is speculated that under the influence of Philidors playing and Lullys writing the oboe was designed mostly by the Hotterre family.

 The oboe gained instantaneous popularity both indoors like the sensitive instruments and outdoors like a band instrument.
-Read Also: [Sound Cards for Music Production](https://pestpolicy.com/best
+Read Also: [Sound Cards for Music Production](https://pestpolicy.com/best-sound-cards-for-music-production/)
-- sound
-- cards
-- for
-- music
-- production/)

 ###  Parts of the Oboe